Seni82/HomeWorkSiteAccessibilityCodeRefactor/README.md

   * We manage your online reputations.
   * Social media marketing.

-  There are further added benefits and for more details, see the website [Horiseon](https://seni82.github.io/web-accessibility-code-refactor/#search-engine-optimization)
+  There are further added benefits and for more details, see the website url : [Horiseon](https://seni82.github.io/web-accessibility-code-refactor/#search-engine-optimization)

 # Purpose of project :